dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-mam-policy-settings.md

 - **Restrict web content to display in the Managed Browser**: When this setting is enabled, any links in the app will be opened in the Managed Browser app.

-  For devices that are not enrolled in Intune, the web links in policy-managed apps can open only in the Managed Browser app by using the MAM policy.
+  For devices that are not enrolled in Intune, the web links in policy-managed apps can open only in the Managed Browser app.

   If you are using Intune to manage your devices, see [Manage Internet access using managed browser policies with Microsoft Intune](manage-internet-access-using-managed-browser-policies.md).